daegalus/csrd/content.en/02-creating-your-character/06-equipment.md

 **Flying:** The animal can fly, which (depending on the type of animal) may be up to a short or long distance on its turn.

 **Hands:** The animal has paws or hands that are nearly as agile as those of a human.
-Unlike with most animal shapes, the animal’s tasks that require hands are not hindered (although the GM may decide that some tasks requiring human agility, such as playing a flute, are still hindered).
+Unlike with most animal shapes, the animal's tasks that require hands are not hindered (although the GM may decide that some tasks requiring human agility, such as playing a flute, are still hindered).

 **Scent:** The animal has a strong sense of smell, gaining an asset on tracking and dealing with darkness or blindness.